benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 **1** From lines 1-3, identify a word which shows that Hester is looking for Rosamond at night.

-A little girl who is lost in the snow.
+Student response: A little girl who is lost in the snow.

 (Total for Question 1 = 1 mark)